Board of Directors

 Mark Matsui is the Director of Disabled Students Programs and Services at Rio Hondo College in Whittier, California.
 He worked in programs serving students with disabilities in the California Community Colleges and the California State University system for over 35 years.
 He established the “GO Project” and co-created the “College to Career” program at Long Beach City College.
 Mr. Matsui is also a Past-President of the California Association for Post-secondary Education and Disability (CAPED), the oldest professional organization of post-secondary educators of students with disabilities in the nation.

-Stewart Kwoh is founding President and Executive Director of the legal and civil rights organization Asian Americans Advancing Justice Los Angeles.
-He is a nationally recognized leader on civil rights, race relations, human relations, and legal services.
-Stewart has served on numerous non-profit boards of directors and as Chair of the California Endowment.
-Through his leadership, Advancing Justice acts a fiscal sponsor and provides capacity training for non-profit organizations.
+Stewart Kwoh is founding President and Executive Director of the legal and civil rights organization Asian Americans Advancing Justice Los Angeles, and served on APIDC’s Board of Directors from its inception.
+Stewart is a nationally recognized leader on civil rights, race relations, human relations, and legal services.
+Stewart has served on numerous nonproﬁt boards of directors and as Chair of the California Endowment.
+Through his leadership, Advancing Justice acts a ﬁscal sponsor and provides capacity training for nonproﬁt organizations.